857girl/SixEggsCulture/README.md

 this website only offers datas.

-==if them cause any problem，all the responsibilities have no relation to us==
+== if them cause any problem，all the responsibilities have no relation to us==